sablier-labs/docs/docs/concepts/bob/01-overview.md

 title: "Overview"
 ---

-Unlike Lockup which unlocks tokens at a specific time, Bob is designed to unlock tokens when a specific price is reached.
+Bob is designed to unlock tokens when a specific price is reached.
 It allows you to deposit ERC-20 tokens into vaults that unlock when either a target price is reached or a specified time period elapses.
 In some cases such as ETH, the locked tokens also earn yield via Lido.

 Let's take an example.
 Imagine Alice believes ETH will reach $5,000 within the next 12 months.